reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``{}``

    User defined attributes of the partition.
    These are accessible through the :attr:`~reframe.core.systems.SystemPartition.extras` attribute of the :attr:`~reframe.core.pipeline.RegressionTest.current_partition` and can also be selected through the extended syntax of :attr:`~reframe.core.pipeline.RegressionTest.valid_systems`.
+   The attributes of this object must be alphanumeric strings starting with a non-digit character and their values can be of any type.

    .. versionadded:: 3.5.0